googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ### sample_text

 This key overrides the sample texts provided in the languages texprotos (that you can find in the [Lang](https://github.com/googlefonts/lang/tree/main/Lib/gflanguages/data/languages) repository).
-Therefore, the properties of these keys are the same as the ones in a lang textproto.
+Therefore, the properties of this key are the same as those in a lang textproto.
 Use it sparingly only for edge cases that would definitely need to specify a determined sample since this override will make this sample fixed, disabling the possibility of picking different languages on the type-tester section of the Specimen page.

 If sample text is given within a sample text group (e.g. poster, specimen, masthead), all fields within that group must be provided.